FilipStenbeck/labs/README.md

-labs
+labs and demos
 ====

-Small labs made for a training course
+Small labs and demos made for a diffrenty training courses and presentations or just for fun